 Expands Freedom of Expression

 Through this decision the Supreme Tribunal of Spain expands freedom of expression by denying the right to be forgotten regarding the publication of news related to closed criminal investigations without a guilty verdict, thus giving special prevalence to freedom of information.
-The judgement recognized too that facts about private actors in charge of large economic interests are of public interest and that the internet users’ right to freedom of information is key for democratic life.
+The judgement recognized that facts about private actors in charge of large economic interests are of public interest and that the internet users’ right to freedom of information is key for democratic life.

-Global Perspective

-National standards, law or jurisprudence

-ECtHR, Brunet v.
-France, App.
-21010/10 (Sep.18, 2014).

-ECJ, GC v.
-Commission nationale de l’informatique et des libertés, C-136/17 (2019).

-ECJ, Google Spain v.
-Agencia Española de Protección de Datos (AEPD), C-131/12 (2014).

-Spain, Civil Chamber of the Supreme Tribunal of Spain, Decision 545/2015 (2015).

-Spain, Civil Chamber of the Supreme Tribunal of Spain, Decision 210/2016 (2016).

-Spain, Constitutional Court, STC 17/2013 (2013).

-Spain, Constitutional Court , STC 41/2011 (2011).

-Spain, Constitutional Court, STC 58/2018 (2018).

-Spain, Constitutional Court, STC 129/2009 (2009).

-Spain, Constitutional Court, STC 172/1990 (1990).

-Spain, Constitutional Court, STC 292/2000 (2000).

-Spain, Third Section of the Administrative Chamber of the Supreme Tribunal of Spain, Decision 12/2019.

 CASE SIGNIFICANCE

 The decision establishes a binding or persuasive precedent within its jurisdiction.